Audience

 Legislation

-For schools operating under the national law, certain roles are assigned to regional and school employees to meet legislative obligations.
+For SDKs operating under the National Law, certain roles are assigned to regional and school employees to meet legislative obligations.
 Regional and central SDK teams will support employees to meet their legislative obligations in these positions.
 The Regional Director (RD) must be approved by the Regulatory Authority as the Person in Management or Control (PMC) to act on behalf of the approved provider.
 Supporting positions are:

-In addition to the numbers of children registered, the setting in which kindergarten is delivered – composite or non-composite – impacts the legislative requirements applicable to the service.
+In addition to the number of children registered, the setting in which kindergarten is delivered – composite or non-composite – impacts the legislative requirements applicable to the service.

 Operation